fs-c/words/README.md

 and throw your markdown files into `content/`.
 If you haven't already, add some front-matter ([see below](https://github.com/LW2904/words#front-matter)) and you're good to go.

-The "reference implementation" is the `nodejs` flavor, so if speed is not important to you, that's probably the way to go.
+The "reference implementation" is the `js` flavor, so if speed is not important to you, that's probably the way to go.

-`node words.js` will build the page in `public/`, you can do what you will from then on.
+`node js/words.js` will build the page in `public/`, you can do what you will from then on.

 - Symlinking public to some folder your web server of choice is hosting
 - Making `public/` a submodule pointing to `<NAME>.github.io` (et al)